cameronmclean/pattern_mining/Notes for workshop facilitation.md

 patterns.

 Ensure to follow up with participants if they indicate the are keen.
-It's nice to know their efforts are valued, being build on, and helpful.
+It's nice to know their efforts are valued, being built on, and helpful.
 Ideally they can contribute and refine things further if they are so motivated.